sandesh666kandel/GithubFUnda/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_The main advantage is that it allows to automate creation of containers with yml files.
+- What is the main advantage of automating configuration with Ansible?_The main advantage is that it allows to automate creation of containers with yml files.

 The playbook implements the following tasks:
 - : In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._